 Children throughout history and across cultures have had a great time playing with whatever materials were available to them—and the fewer the materials, the more creative kids have to be.

 Give experiences instead of toys

 Give experiences, not toys.
 Researchers from Cornell University found that, “People are more grateful, and even more generous, when they enjoy experiences rather than material gifts.”
 Psychology Professor Thomas Gilovich conducted several studies on the subject over decades and came to the conclusion that, “Happiness is derived from experiences, not things.”

 Gilovich explains, “One of the enemies of happiness is adaptation.
 We buy things to make us happy, and we succeed.
 But only for a while.
 New things are exciting to us at first, but then we adapt to them.
 We soon become used to our possessions.”

-Experiences can enhance kids' lives more than toys can.
-Use the money you would have spent on extra toys for a trip to Disneyland or the zoo instead.
+Experiences can enhance kids’ lives more than toys can.
+Use the money you would have spent on extra toys for a trip to the zoo instead.
 Research has shown that memories of the experiences children have last far longer than the excitement of the toys they receive on Christmas morning.

 Giving your child too many toys can lower their self-esteem if they define themselves by what they have, and not who they are.